makannew/Composer/README.md

 ## Concept

-Main aim of the composer is to manage our functions to collaborate with each other as a single live object.
+Main aim of the composer is managing functions to collaborate with each other as a single live object.
 It connects functions to each other in a sequential way, then it keeps track of any changes in properties to update affected functions.
 These updates take place asynchronously.
-It means composit lively ontinue to update and evolve while other parts of program continuing.
+It means composite lively continue to update and evolve while other parts of program running.

+## Structure

 Each function has a unique name that will be considered as a new property.
 So while we updating input arguments of a function the result will be stored as a property under function name.
 Other functions may use this result or results to generate new properties.